The Strategic Question That Changes How I See Every Brand Identity

 When I analyze any brand through this lens, patterns emerge immediately:

-The wellness coach whose brand screams “corporate consultant” – Beautiful design, but it’s attracting stressed executives when she wants to work with creative entrepreneurs seeking balance.
+The wellness coach whose brand screams “corporate consultant” – they have a beautiful design, but it’s attracting stressed executives when she wants to work with creative entrepreneurs seeking balance.

 The premium service provider whose visual identity says “budget option” – Gorgeous aesthetic, but potential clients assume they can’t afford her before they even check pricing.